dhairyapandya05/HumanAnatomyUsingAR/README.md

 ## Demo

-Go to the link: [click here](https://drive.google.com/file/d/1FWoLO1iURIrJN-CcpwUEIC0TOs99GhGP/view?usp=sharing).
+Navigate to the link to download the APK file of the project: [click here](https://drive.google.com/file/d/1FWoLO1iURIrJN-CcpwUEIC0TOs99GhGP/view?usp=sharing).